Jack's Big Music Show

 Jack's Big Music Show is an American musical children's television series produced for the Noggin channel.
 It was created and executive produced by David Rudman, Todd Hannert, and Adam Rudman through their company Spiffy Pictures.
 The premiere episode was simulcast on both Noggin and its sister channel, Nickelodeon, on September 12, 2005.
 The show ran for two seasons and 26 episodes in total, which finished airing on October 13, 2007.

 The popularity of the show made the idea of appearing on it attractive to musicians.
 An executive from Noggin in 2006 said that they were "clamoring to get onto Jack's Big Music Show."
 In 2008, the show was nominated for a Daytime Emmy Award for Outstanding Pre-School Children's Series.

 In May 2007, production was suddenly cancelled and it was announced that no more episodes would be produced.
 The last episode aired on October 13, 2007.
 However, it continued to rerun on the Nick Jr. Channel until December 26, 2014.
 The last episodes to air as a part of the show's final rerun were "Snow Day" and "The Grumpy Squirrel" as part of the Nick Jr. Holiday Party.

 Premise

-The series focuses on music-loving Jack, his best friend Mary, and his drum-playing dog Mel, all of whom are puppets.
+The series focuses on music-loving Jack, his best friend Mary, and his drumming dog Mel, all of whom are puppets.
 The show takes place in Jack's backyard clubhouse and centers on the characters' passion for music.
 The characters play music in every episode and are often accompanied by other puppets or human musicians.
-Each episode starts with Jack's mom calling him that he has to leave for an activity soon.
-They feature two music videos by children's musical artists and a performance by the Schwartzman Quartet about the episode's theme.
+Each episode starts with Jack's off-screen mom calling him that he has to leave for an activity soon.
+Each episode also usually features two music videos by children's musical artists and a performance by the Schwartzman Quartet about the episode's theme.
 At the end of each episode, a big "finale" song is played.
 Sometimes, Jack leaves and tells his mom what they did today, while other times they continue to play music in the clubhouse.
 Mel can be seen popping up during the credits.